 – I had posted Bridelia scandens from Anashi WLS last May.
 You may please refer the database.
 Infact … will remember the same we had seen at the Anshi !
 However I just referred to Dr. Almeida’s flora which gives the current name as Bridelia stipularis (L.) Blume synonyms being B. scandens(Roxb.), Cluytia scandens Roxb., B. Montana sensu Woodrow and Clusia stipularis L. The common is mentioned as Patharpoda

-Euphorbiaceae week :: Phyllanthaceae: Bridelia scandens: A hardy shrub.
-3 ft tall
+Euphorbiaceae week :: Phyllanthaceae: Bridelia scandens:

 – The current accepted name for this plant is Bridelia stipularis (L.) Blume as per the Kew PLant List.
 There

 Place of collection: Ranpur, Nayagarh, Odisha

 Habitat: Moist deciduous forests